 Each season, our Club hosts approximately 3 - 5 home meets.
 Each meet has approximately 60 volunteers roles that need to be filled for our meets to run smoothly and be an enjoyable experience for our athletes, spectators and volunteers.
 See Volunteer Roles below for a description of key roles at our meets.

-For athletes to participate with our Club, parents are required to volunteer for a total of least 16 hours over the course of our 4 Home Meets during the 2020 Season.
+For athletes to participate with our Club, a family is required to volunteer for a total of least 16 hours over the course of our 4 Home Meets during the 2020 Season.
 Upon successfully completing this requirement, the $100 Volunteer deposit that is collected as part of the annual registration fee is returned to the family.

 Each home meet is divided into Volunteer Roles.
-Check-in times for each shift are noted below.
+Check-in times are noted below.

 The end of our meet depends on how fast the meet is progressing.
 The more volunteers we have at each meet, the more efficient are meets are run, and the faster they go!